promptdriven/pdd/context/whitepaper.md

 - **Leveraging Advanced AI**: Utilizing sophisticated AI models to generate code ensures consistency, quality, and adherence to best practices.
 - **Facilitating Scalability**: High-level prompts can be more easily managed and scaled than complex codebases.

-PDD is not just an incremental improvement but a paradigm shift that offers irrefutable benefits over traditional methodologies.
+PDD is not just an incremental improvement but a paradigm shift that offers well-reasoned and irrefutable benefits over traditional methodologies.

 ---